-Malignant melanoma: incidence, mortality and survival rates in the London Strategic Health Authority and England May 2012 This factsheet presents data for ICD-10 C43 "Malignant melanoma of skin".
+Malignant melanoma: incidence, mortality and survival rates in the North West Strategic Health Authority and England May 2012 This factsheet presents data for ICD-10 C43 "Malignant melanoma of skin".
 The latest available incidence, mortality and survival data have been used.
-Incidence rates The 3-year average age-standardised incidence rate of malignant melanoma in London Strategic Health Authority (SHA) for males and females followed a similar trend as the rate for England: an increase in incidence over the last 20 years.
-However, in London SHA the rate of increase was lower than England.
-During this time, London SHA had a lower incidence than England.
-In 2007-09, the 3-year average age-standardised incidence rate of malignant melanoma for males was 10.9 (London SHA) and 15.8 (England) per 100,000 population and for females the rate was 10.5 (London SHA) and 16.3 (England) per 100,000 population.
-From 1985-87 to 1993-95, the 3-year average age-standardised incidence rate was lower for males than for females.
+Incidence rates The 3-year average age-standardised incidence rate of malignant melanoma in the North West Strategic Health Authority (SHA) for males and females followed the same trend as the rate for England: an increase in incidence over the last 20 years.
+The rate was generally lower for males whereas, for females, from 1993-95 to 1995-97 the North West SHA rate was higher than the England rate.
+In 2007-09, the 3-year average age-standardised incidence rate of malignant melanoma for males was 15.5 (North West SHA) and 15.8 (England) per 100,000 population, and for females the rate was 17.0 (North West SHA) and 16.3 (England) per 100,000 population.
+The age-standardised incidence rate was lower for males than for females.